Phillip Swann: Educator

 Since 1998, Swann has taught on the art and craft of songwriting at UCLA through the school's extension program.
 He currently sits on the Board of Advisors for the school's music production program.
 He also sits on the faculty of the Los Angeles College of Music.

 Solo career

 On May 24, 2011, Swann released his first solo CD, Stale Scotch and Cheap Cigars.
 It received critical acclaim.

 Swann has performed shows in New York City and Los Angeles.

 On November 30, 2012, Swann released the EP Age of Opportunity.

 Television

 Swann has appeared as both an actor and musician in numerous TV shows, most notably playing the character Sam on NBC's Days of Our Lives.

 Author

-Swann is the author of The Sideman Mysteries, (also known as the Trip Callaway Gig mystery book series) which include, Cold War Copa, Mekong Delta Blues, Tinsel Town Tango, and Ships & Salsa.
+Swann is the author of The Sideman Mysteries, (also known as the Trip Callaway Gig mystery book series) which include, Cold War Copa, Mekong Delta Blues, Tinsel Town Tango, Ships & Salsa and Stardust Shuffle.
 He is also the author of the one-off mystery thrillers The Song of Eleusis and The Mozart Conspiracy.
 The Mozart Conspiracy is also published in an Italian translation by TimeCrime under the title Il Codice Amudeus.